 Currently rated at number ten, Hunter may drop anyway – possibly out of the rankings altogether – before his next outing occurs.

-All will be revealed when the WBA release their next list.
+All will be revealed when the WBA release its next list.

 Promoter Lou DiBella, one of those potentially interested in giving Hunter a long-term deal, was not happy with the decision.